 How to Register for a Workshop:

-*Workshop registration/cancellation policies have changed for 2024*
+*Workshop policies have changed for 2025 - Please review in advance.*

-Please email Dan to inquire about 2024 workshops.
+Please email Dan to inquire about registration.

 Fee: $895.00